10 Movies to Watch If you are Learning French

 The film focused on Adele, played by Adèle Exarchopoulos, acting as a French teenager who met a promising blue-haired painter, Serdoux.

-From then, she discovers desire and freedom.
+From then on, she discovers desire and freedom.

 The movie’s storyline is based on the novel Julie Maroh, the same name as the 2010 French graphic novel.